Realmz-Castle/realmz/README.md

 # Installing

+_WARNING: This is a beta release.
+The game may be unstable, crashes may occur, and save game and character data may become corrupted.
+If you have saves or character files that you care about, we strongly suggest regularly backing up your user data directory (`%AppData%\Fantasoft\Realmz` on Windows and `~/Library/Application\ Support/Fantasoft/Realmz` on Mac)._

 Download the latest release for your system from the releases page.
 On Mac, double click the `.dmg` file you downloaded, then click and drag the Realmz bundle into your Applications folder.
 On Windows, extract the `.zip` file to your Program Files directory.

 # Reporting Bugs

 - Save the crash report file (if possible)
-- Zip up your Realmz userdata directory (`%AppData%/Fantasoft/Realmz` on Windows, `~/Library/Application\ Support/Fantasoft/Realmz` on Mac)
+- Zip up your Realmz userdata directory (`%AppData%\Fantasoft\Realmz` on Windows, `~/Library/Application\ Support/Fantasoft/Realmz` on Mac)
 - Submit an issue to the Github repository
 - Attach the crash report and archive of your userdata directory
 - List the steps necessary to reproduce the bug